 No Luxury Hotels Or Delux Rooms

 Velas Turtle Festival is a 2D/1N tour from Mumbai and Pune.
-Thus, making it the best weekend getaway during the end of winter.
+Thus, making it the best weekend getaway at the end of winter.
 You can directly drive down to the destination else you can opt for group tours of Adventure Geek.
 There are no luxury hotels or Deluxe rooms for Velas Beach Stay.
-A full-fledged homestay system was started to accomodate visitors during the festivals.
-Besides getting to simple village life and home cooked Maharashtrian Food you're indirectly supporting the cause, 10 percent of the homestay earnings go toward the turtle conservation project.
+A full-fledged homestay system was started to accommodate visitors during the festivals.
+Besides getting to simple village life and home-cooked Maharashtrian Food you're indirectly supporting the cause, 10 per cent of the homestay earnings go toward the turtle conservation project.
 SNMC/Tour Operator/House Owner arranges a video session at night for all visitors with detailed info about the fest and turtles of Velas Beach to generate awareness.

 Bankot Fort is a very old coastal fort.
 After conquering, it was renamed as Himmatgad by Marathas.
 Later, after the fall of Suvarnadurga, the British changed the name to Fort Victoria.
 Bankot fort used to hold the commanding position on the traditional trade route of Savitri River.
 Approximately, it takes half an hour to reach the entrance of the fort.
 There is a wide and safe route to reach the top of the fort.
 There are two entrance gate & one Nagarkhana from where Savitri river is visible.
 A beautiful piece of history can be explored on Bankot Fort.
 On the Velas Turtle Festival tour, you will be visiting Bankot Fort on day one of the Eco-tour.

 Harihareshwar Beach & Temple